-- 14. All goods, services and works must be ordered using an official purchase order.
-Purchase orders must be raised in advance of a commitment to spend being made.
-If the exact value of the purchase cannot be identified at the time the commitment is made a purchase order containing an estimated value shall be raised.
-This order can then be amended once the exact value is known.
-The Scottish Ambulance Service supports the principle of 'No Purchase Order, No Pay' set out in the Scottish Government's CEL 05 (2012) of 1st March 2012. - 15.
+- 14.18.
 In most cases purchase orders must be raised using PECOS (the eProcurement system provided by the Scottish Government).
 In the case of vehicle parts (only), this will be the fleet management system.
 Where appropriate the Director of Finance will grant approval for no purchase order to be raised where the raising of a purchase order does not add to the control environment.
-Item currently covered by such approval are: - 1.
-Utilities - 2.
+Item currently covered by such approval are: - Utilities - 2.
 Items paid by direct debit (e.g. diesel purchases) - 3.
 Items purchased via corporate credit card - 4.
 Medicines (excluding morphine) and medical gases